tkernell/hawkdovebet/README.md

 ### Rationale

 This is a situation akin to territorial behavior, where an individual will defend his or her property even if that fight is very costly to the individual.
-A potential attacker, taking this into consideration, will
+A potential attacker, taking this into consideration, will be less likely to try to take another individual's territory.